What Happens In The Manic Phase Of Bipolar Disorder?

 There was a time when bipolar disorder was confused with other mental health disorders such as schizophrenia or unipolar depression.
 Today, however, clinicians have a greater understanding of the illness and can identify the signs and symptoms of bipolar disorder and, in most cases, can effectively and safely treat it.
 Proper diagnosis and treatment can help people with bipolar disorder lead active and healthy lives.

-There is not a medical diagnostic test, such as blood work or x-rays, to help with the diagnosis of bipolar disorder.
+There is no medical diagnostic test, such as blood work or x-rays, to help with the diagnosis of bipolar disorder.
 However, a healthcare provider can perform a physical exam and may order medical tests that will rule out other medical conditions that have similar symptoms.
 They may also utilize assessments to determine the severity and frequency of possible symptoms.
 If other conditions are not found, a referral to another medical or mental health professional may be provided to help with diagnosis.

 Getty/Vadym Pastukh